Satisfactory Academic Progress (SAP)

 calculation.
 Once a student attends beyond the 60% point of the term, the student

 has earned 100% of all aid.
 A complete withdrawal prior to then, however, will result

 in aid that must be returned to its program(s).
 The percentage of aid that must be

 returned for federal funds may also be applied to state and institutional funding.

-This may result in the student may owing a balance in with Student Account Services.
-Prior
+This may result in the student owing a balance to the University.
+Prior to returning,

-to returning, the student must pay that balance in full.
-(Changing all courses to
+the student must pay that balance in full.
+(Changing all courses to audits counts

 Updated January 15, 2022